FluentCRM $129/Single Site | Other pricing for more sites

 I won’t go through every setting and screen, but let me show you a few things.

-On the top row, I have Smart Links (which I'll cover in a bit) to some of the key landing pages on one of my sites.
+On the top row, I have links (which I’ll cover in a bit) to some of the key landing pages on one of my sites.

 Next, I can use any of a number of SmartCodes (available from the Green menu in the upper-right corner.